tocantrell/sd-refdrop/README.md

 # SD-RefDrop
 This is an extension for the [ReForge version](https://github.com/Panchovix/stable-diffusion-webui-reForge) of the Automatic1111 Stable Diffusion web interface.
 Its purpose is to implement RefDrop image consistency based on [RefDrop: Controllable Consistency in Image or Video Generation via Reference Feature Guidance](https://arxiv.org/abs/2405.17661) (Fan et al. 2024).
 RefDrop allows for either consistency or diversification of diffusion model outputs based on an intially recorded output.

 For real-world application purposes, you can find a prompt and a seed with an output character or scene that you like and then apply aspects of that character to all future outputs.
 Alternatively you can also similarly find a seed with features you want to avoid and remove aspects of that image in future outputs.
-This simularity or diversification is controlled by the RFG Coefficent, which is a parameter that ranges from -1 to 1.
+This level of consistency or diversification is controlled by the RFG Coefficent, which is a parameter that ranges from -1 to 1.
 Positive values force the outputs to be similar to the initial image while negative values ensure differences.
 It seems to work best in the 0.2 to 0.3 range for consistency or -0.2 to -0.3 range for diversification.

 ## Examples
 The "Original" images were generated using a random seed, and then following images were made with a singular different seed.
 For the different seed a slight change was made to the prompt, denoted in brackets below: